Back to all posts

 What is the best area to stay in Mexico City for World Cup 2026?

-For most visitors, Roma Norte, Condesa, Narvarte, and parts of Reforma/Juarez are stronger bases than staying right beside the stadium.
-They keep you central for food, transit, sleep, and day-to-day routine, while still letting you plan match-day transport.
+For most visitors, Roma Norte, Condesa, Narvarte, Juarez/Reforma, and some hotel-heavy central areas are stronger bases than staying right beside Mexico City Stadium.
+They keep normal days easier for food, transit, sleep, work, and city plans while still letting you plan match-day transport.

 Should I stay near Mexico City Stadium for World Cup 2026?

-Only if the match is your whole trip and you accept fewer central-city conveniences.
+Only if the match is almost the whole trip.
 Locals still know Mexico City Stadium as Estadio Azteca, but for remote workers, couples, and longer-stay travelers, it is usually better to stay in a livable central neighborhood and treat the stadium as a match-day trip.

 Is Roma Norte or Condesa better for World Cup visitors?

 Roma Norte is better for restaurants, cafes, nightlife, and first-time city energy.
 Condesa is better if you want parks, calmer evenings, and a softer rhythm.
-Exact block and apartment orientation matter more than the neighborhood label.
+Exact block, bedroom orientation, and apartment setup matter more than the neighborhood label.

 Is Narvarte a good World Cup 2026 base in Mexico City?